t4sk/t4sk.github.io/video-scripts/functions.md

 # Should you write function that takes array of unbounded size?

-So we've seen public functions can take dynamic sized array as input.
+So we've seen public functions can take array as input.
 But should you write functions that take array of arbitrary size?

 In most case, the answer is no. The reason is simple. `Gas`.